hpe-storage/truenas-csp/INSTALL.md

 - Kubernetes 1.18 or later
 - Helm 3.6 or later (optional, only needed if using Helm to install the CSP)

+### TrueNAS CORE Container Storage Provider Helm Chart

+The recommended way to install the CSP is to use Helm, it automatically fulfill all dependencies.
+Make sure to make it back here to learn [how to configure and use the CSP with the CSI driver](https://github.com/hpe-storage/truenas-csp/blob/master/INSTALL.md#configure-csi-driver).

+- Learn more about the Helm chart on [Artifact Hub](https://artifacthub.io/packages/helm/truenas-csp/truenas-csp)

 ### HPE CSI Driver for Kubernetes

 The HPE CSI Driver may be installed using either a Helm Chart, Operator or directly with manifests.
 Directly below is the complete procedures for the "[Advanced install](https://scod.hpedev.io/csi_driver/deployment.html#advanced_install)".